zaq12wsx4/zaq12wsx4.github.io/README.md

 # My Personal Website
-This is a personal website for Jonathan Finn.
-I might post stuff occasionally
+This is a personal website for me.
+It mostly exists to host an online CV, but I may do more with it in the future.